ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item Files/endpoint_get_one_item_file_assoc.md

 # GET Individual File Association for an Item
 /items/&lt;GUID&gt;/files/&lt;GUID&gt;

-Returns a  object with a given GUID belonging to an item with a given GUID.
+Returns a File Association object with a given GUID belonging to an item with a given GUID.

 ## Sample Responses
-Success \- 200
+Success - 200

 ```
 {